New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 If an injury victim who dies as a result of someone else’s negligence would have been justified in bringing a personal injury claim if he or she had lived, a claim of wrongful death is likely appropriate.
 Several important elements must be present in any successful wrongful death claim.

 The defendant in the wrongful death case must have had some duty to the deceased, but this relationship does not have to be as complicated as you may think.
-We all have the general legal obligation to avoid engaging in actions that put others at unnecessary risk.
+We all have a general legal obligation to avoid actions that put others at unnecessary risk.
 For example, when a motorist gets behind the wheel of his or her car, that driver takes on the immense responsibility of driving safely.
-If the motorist fails to do so and his or her negligence leads to an accident that causes your loved one to be killed, that negligent driver had an obligation to your loved one (the obligation of driving reasonably safely).
-Another example is that manufacturers have an obligation to make products that are reasonably safe for consumers to use as they are intended to be used.

 It is necessary for the defendant to have breached his or her obligation to the deceased.
 The standard of negligence in a wrongful death claim is generally based on what a reasonable person/peer would have done in a similar situation.
-If a reasonable person would have behaved more prudently or with more care, the defendant could be deemed negligent in his or her actions.
-For example, because the motorist above failed to drive reasonably safely, the driver breached the obligation owed the deceased.
+If a reasonable person had behaved more prudently or with more care, the defendant could be deemed negligent in his or her actions.
+For example, because the motorist above failed to drive reasonably safely, the driver breached the obligation owed to the deceased.

-The defendant’s breach of obligation must have directly caused your loved one’s death.
-For example.
+The defendant’s breach of obligation must have directly caused your loved one’s death, for example.
 If the driver’s negligence caused an accident that leaves your loved one dead, you likely have a viable wrongful death claim.

 To bring a wrongful death claim, you must be able to show that the death of your loved one caused you (and your family) to suffer real damages.
 Such damages can include: